 The programme will normally commence in the second week of October.
-The first semester will run to the second week of February (including a two-week Christmas break).
-The second semester will end in the second week of June (including a two week Easter break).
+The first semester will run to the second week of February (including a two-week Christmas/Winter break).
+The second semester will end in the second week of June (including a two-week Easter/Spring break).
 Students referred for resubmission of work will normally be assessed by end September.

-SUPERVISION
+SUPERVISION AND SUPPORT

 The Dean, assisted by Pathway Leaders and tutors, oversees all students enrolled on the programme.
-Further monitoring is effected through the PDP process under the guidance of the Quality Manager, while you are encouraged to seek assistance by your module tutors in any study-related issue.
-Any issue concerning your participation in the programme may be brought to the attention along the "chain-of-command" from Module- to Pathway-Leader to the Dean, to be swiftly and effectively addressed.
-In addition, in Stage 3, when preparing your independent study project you will be allocated a supervisor who will monitor your progress, as well as a theory tutor to supervise your written work.
+Further monitoring is effected through the PDP process under the supervision of the Quality Manager, while students are encouraged to seek assistance by their module tutors in any study-related issue.
+Any issue concerning their participation in the programme may be brought to the attention of staff along the "chain-of-command" from Module- to Pathway-Leader to the Dean, to be swiftly and effectively addressed.
+In addition, in Stage 3, when preparing their independent study project, they are allocated a supervisor who monitors their progress, as well as a theory tutor to supervise their written work.